AUTOMATIC1111/stable-diffusion-webui/Extensions-index.md

 {
 			"name": "Riffusion",
 			"url": "https://github.com/enlyth/sd-webui-riffusion",
 			"description": "Produces an audio sample after generation, playable within gradio.
-Meant for use with the Riffusion model.", "tags": ["script"]
+Meant for use with the Riffusion model.
+See readme for interpolation technique.", "tags": ["script"]
 		},
 		{